samyak0101/SwiftPlay/README.md

 1. Click the SwiftPlay icon to open the popup and pick a speed, or
 2. Use the keyboard shortcuts while watching any video
 3. Click the settings icon (⚙️) to customize your shortcuts
+4. Your preferred speed is automatically remembered for each site you visit

 ## Privacy Policy
 SwiftPlay does not collect, store, or transmit any personal data.
 All functionality runs locally in your browser.